 FOR IMMEDIATE RELEASE: June 27, 2012

-SCHUMER LEGISLATION BANNING BATH SALTS, SYNTHETIC MARIJUANA AND 9 OTHER DEADLY SYNTHETIC SUBSTANCES PASSES CONGRESS; LIFE-SAVING MEASURE NOW HEADED TO PRESIDENT’S DESK FOR SIGNATURE
+SCHUMER LEGISLATION BANNING BATH SALTS AND 29 OTHER DEADLY SYNTHETIC SUBSTANCES PASSES CONGRESS; LIFE- SAVING MEASURE NOW HEADED TO PRESIDENT’S DESK FOR SIGNATURE

-Schumer Legislation Will Add 31 Substances to List of Controlled Substances and Stop Legal Sales of 'Bath Salts,' Synthetic Marijuana, and Synthetic Hallucinogens in United States; Federal Law Is Critical To Combat Scourge, Particularly Across State Lines
+Schumer Legislation Will Add 31 Substances to List of Controlled Substances and Stop Legal Sales of 'Bath Salts,' Synthetic Marijuana, and Synthetic Hallucinogens in Central New York and the United States; Federal Law Is Critical To Combat Scourge With United Front, Particularly Across State Lines

-United States Senator Charles E. Schumer announced today that the U.S. Senate passed has powerful new drug legislation that would permanently ban the deadly chemical compounds marketed and sold as bath salts and incense and synthetic marijuana in the United States.
-Schumer successfully fought to include three bills relating to synthetic substances, S. 409 (Bath Salts), S. 605 (Synthetic Marijuana), S. 839 (Synthetic Hallucinogens) as part of the Food and Drug Administration Safety and Innovation Act which passed the Senate last night, after having already passed the House.
+Today, United States Senator Charles E. Schumer announced that the U.S. Senate has passed powerful new drug legislation that would permanently ban the deadly chemical compounds marketed and sold as bath salts and incense in Central New York, the North Country and the United States.
+Schumer successfully fought to include three bills relating to synthetic substances – S. 409 (Bath Salts), S. 605 (Synthetic Marijuana) and S. 839 (Synthetic Hallucinogens) – as part of the Food and Drug Administration Safety and Innovation Act.
 Schumer and his colleagues were able to pass this ban over the strenuous objections of Senator Rand Paul (R-KY).

-“The market for deadly synthetic drugs is now closed,” said Schumer.
-“This bill closes loopholes that have allowed manufacturers to circumvent local and state bans and it ensures you can’t simply cross state lines to buy these deadly poisons.
-We have seen bath salts involved in some of the most heinous crimes in recent months and with the president’s signature, we can eradicate these toxins once and for all.”
+“Let this be a warning to those who make a profit manufacturing and selling killer chemical components to our teens and children in Central New York: the jig is up,” said Schumer.
+“This bill closes loopholes that have allowed manufacturers to circumvent local and state bans and ensures that you cannot simply cross state lines to find these deadly bath salts.
+We have seen bath salts catalyze some of the most heinous crimes in recent months and President Obama’s signature will ensure that the federal government can fight this scourge with a united front, across state lines and at our borders.”

-Below is a list of all 31 substances that Schumer’s legislation would ban on a federal level:
+Below are a list of all 31 substances that Schumer’s legislation would ban on a federal level:

 A) Synthetic Marijuana: